 - c.
 The student referred to was expelled and excommunicated from the School and the Church, in the incident referred to in paragraph 47(d); - d.
-Excommunicating members of the Plaintiff Classes, including the Plaintiffs, or members of their respective families, for deviations from the principles, teachings and purported obligations of the Church;
+Excommunicating members of the Plaintiff Classes, including the Plaintiffs, or members of their respective families, for deviations from the principles, teachings and purported obligations of imposed by the Church and School; - e.

-- e.
 Imposing isolating individual tasks to students who were unable, by reason of physical disability or learning disability, to achieve unreasonably high performance standards demanded of students at the School; - f.
-Provided unqualified, incompetent counselling to students of the School, the true motivation for which was to maintain conceal and maintain secrecy respecting sexual abuse of members of the Plaintiff Classes, including the Plaintiffs; - g.
-Insulting, degrading, demeaning and humiliating members of the Plaintiff Classes, including the Plaintiffs, for: - i.
-Communicating with individuals excommunicated from the School or the Church; - Socializing with children other than those who attended the School or the Church; - iii.
+Provided unqualified, incompetent counselling to students of the School, the true motivation for which was to maintain control, and to conceal and maintain secrecy respecting sexual abuse of members of the Plaintiff Classes, including the Plaintiffs; - g.
+Insulting, degrading, demeaning and humiliating members of the Plaintiff Classes, including the Plaintiffs, for: - Communicating with individuals excommunicated from the School or the Church; - ii.
+Socializing with children other than those who attended the School or the Church; - iii.
 Failing or refusing to participate in Church activities, while a student at the School; - iv.
-Failing to achieve academic, athletic or other unreasonably high performance standards demanded by the School or the Church, irrespective of ability or effort; - v.
-Listening to music not approved by the School or the Church; and - vi.
-Questioning decisions made by people in authority in the Church and School; - h.
-Threatening separation of members of the Plaintiff Classes, including the Plaintiffs, from their siblings as punishment for not complying with directions and expectations at the School and Church;
+Failing to achieve academic, athletic or other unreasonably high performance standards demanded by the School or the Church, irrespective of ability or effort;